 EPF has been training engineering students since 1925.
-A generalist EPF engineer is open-minded, well-rounded, and curious, with an international frame of mind.
+EPF engineer is open-minded, well-rounded, and curious, with an international frame of mind.
 Students are also taught a set of skills through proven teaching methods.

 A GENERALIST EPF ENGINEER'S SKILLS